internet-of-plants/iop/README.md

 # Dependencies

-PlatformIO (nodemcu + arduino framework)
+PlatformIO (nodemcu2 + arduino framework)

 Needs OpenSSL in PATH, clang-format and clang-tidy (install LLVM to get it).
 Be nice to our codebase :).

 - https://wiki.openssl.org/index.php/Binaries
 - https://releases.llvm.org/download.html

-On linux you have to permissions to deploy to a serial port
+On linux you have to change permissions to be able to deploy to a serial port

 ```
 curl -fsSL https://raw.githubusercontent.com/platformio/platformio-core/master/scripts/99-platformio-udev.rules | sudo tee /etc/udev/rules.d/99-platformio-udev.rules